 Deviled eggs are hard boiled eggs that have been removed from their shells, cut in half, and then filled with a filling made with the egg yolks.
 Traditional deviled eggs have mustard, mayo, and sometimes relish.

 You can make these Avocado Deviled Eggs simple or FUN for kids!
 We love to dye our hard boiled eggs using real foods.
 Check out How to Natural Dye Eggs using produce!

 Power your Lunchbox Pledge:

 We made this Avocado Deviled Egg Recipe for the Power Your Lunchbox Pledge.
 We’re excited to be partnering with Produce For Kids again this year.
 For every promise made a $1 will be donated to Feeding America to help families in need.
 Share you Lunch Box Pledge by using #PowerYourLunchBox on social media and make the promise here.
 This pledge will be over on February 17, 2018.
 Thanks to the following Power Your Lunchbox sponsors; Avocados from Mexico – Mexican Hass Avocados, Bee Sweet Citrus, Crispy Fruit Freeze-Dried Fruit Snacks from Crispy Green®, Earthbound Farm® Baby Kale, Pero Family Farms® Mini Sweet Peppers, Snipped Green Beans and Organic Snipped Green Beans, and Wish Farms Strawberries.

 (click stars to vote)Print Pin Save

 - 1/2 tsp pepper

-Place the egg yolks into a large bowl and mix with the avocado, lemon juice, granulated garlic, red onion, cilantro, and salt and pepper to taste.
+- Place the egg yolks into a large bowl and mix with the avocado, lemon juice, granulated garlic, red onion, cilantro, and salt and pepper to taste.